Faculty Department Chairs

 Jim Farris, PT, PhD

 Dr. Farris is the Department Chair and Associate Professor.
-Jim's Bachelor’s degree in Physical Education, 1987 and Master’s degree in Exercise Science, 1989 were received from California State University, Fresno; Bachelor’s degree in Physical Therapy, 1999 at Arkansas State University.
-His doctoral degree was conferred by The Ohio State University 1995 where his studies focused on nutrition and the physiology of exercise.
-Dr. Farris joined the ATSU faculty in 2009 and is now in his 17th year of physical therapy teaching.
+His Bachelor’s degree in Physical Education, 1987 and Master’s degree in Exercise Science, 1989 were received from California State University, Fresno; Bachelor’s degree in Physical Therapy, 1999 at Arkansas State University.
+His doctoral degree was conferred by The Ohio State University 1995 where his studies focused on exercise physiology and nutrition.
+Dr. Farris joined the ATSU faculty in 2009 and is now in his 19th year of physical therapy teaching.
 His research interests are in cardiovascular disease prevention and human performance.
-His current scholarship efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children, and chronic ankle instability.
-He also has interests in nutrition and has written a chapter on “meal timing” in a sport nutrition book and maintains an online nutrition continuing education course for physical therapists.
-He is very glad to be back in the West where outdoor activity and sunshine is abundant.
-His teaching areas in the curriculum are therapeutic exercise, cardiopulmonary, physiology, research, and prevention and wellness.
+His current scholarship efforts are aimed at childhood obesity and prevention of the related cardiovascular disease risk factors, submaximal aerobic fitness testing in children, and the screening/management of DVTs/VTEs.
+He also has interests in nutrition for optimal health and performance and he has written a chapter on “meal timing” in a sport nutrition book.
+His home is in the West where outdoor activity and sunshine is abundant.
+He currently teaches special topics within courses in the DPT program (cardiopulmonary, physiology, pharmacology, research, and prevention and wellness) and assists in lab classes for physical agents.

 [More Physical Therapy faculty...]